 The Early Years Foundation Stage requires that we supply parents/carers and carers with a short-written summary of their child's development in the three prime areas of learning and development - personal, social and emotional development; physical development; and communication and language - when a child is aged between 24 - 36 months.
-Your child's key person is responsible for completing the check using Policies & Procedures for the EYFS 2021 (Early Years Alliance 2022)

-information from on-going observations carried out as part of our everyday practice, taking account of the views and contributions of parents/carers and other professionals.
+Your child's key person is responsible for completing the check using information from on-going observations carried out as part of our everyday practice, taking account of the views and contributions of parents/carers and other professionals.